- Search The Registry

 - My Account

 He played in the U. S. Open, in 1948, shooting 70 in the first round at Riviera before fading into the pack behind winner Ben Hogan.
-Rhodes was a quiet victim of the PGA's deceit and fraud in keeping the games country clubs Caucasian until it finally stooped to public pressure and the courts in 1961.
+Rhodes was a quiet victim of the PGA's deceit and fraud in keeping the games country clubs white until it finally stooped to public pressure and the courts in 1961.
 Rhodes died on July 4, 1969 in Nashville.
 Two years after his death, Nashville officials renamed the nine-hole Cumberland Golf Course after him.
 In 1993, the city christened an 18-hole daily-fee layout in his honor.
 In 1998 he was inducted into the Tennessee Hall of Fame.

 Related topic: Teddy Rhodes Tournament